DelphianCalamity/delphiancalamity.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Computer Science department of Columbia University, co-advised by Prof. <a href="https://www.asafcidon.com/" target="_blank">Asaf Cidon</a> and <a href="http://www.cs.columbia.edu/~junfeng/" target="_blank">Junfeng Yang</a>.
+I am a PhD student at the Computer Science department of Columbia University, working with <a href="https://www.asafcidon.com/" target="_blank">Asaf Cidon</a>, <a href="https://roxanageambasu.github.io/" target="_blank">Roxana Geambasu</a> and <a href="http://www.cs.columbia.edu/~junfeng/" target="_blank">Junfeng Yang</a>.

-My current research focuses on the intersection of systems and differential privacy.
-I am interested in building functional prototypes of practical data systems that can leverage differential privacy to provide privacy guarantees to their users.
+My research focuses on privacy and systems for machine learning, with a focus on differential privacy and optimizing distributed training for large-scale deep neural networks.
+My current work focuses on building functional prototypes of practical data systems that can leverage differential privacy to provide privacy guarantees to their users.

+I studied Computer Science at the University of Athens with a specialization in software systems, big data and machine learning.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.